Ancilla-Assisted Protection of Information: Application to Atom-Cavity Systems: Protecting atoms in optical cavities

-{\bf Protecting quantum information in atomic systems} -- In quantum information processing tasks, it is often necessary to protect coherence in the state of a quantum system for a long enough duration.
-But, the inevitable interaction with the environment makes the state to decay.
-The environmental effects can be nullified using the QCT protocol introduced above hence protect the state and the quantum information indefinitely.
+In quantum information processing tasks, it is often necessary to protect coherence in the state of a quantum system for a long enough duration.
+But, the inevitable interaction with the environment makes the quantum coherence in a state to decay.
+The environmental effects can be nullified using the noise mitigation protocol introduced above hence protecting the state and the quantum information indefinitely.
 To demonstrate that, we present an experimental scheme in Figure~\ref{fig:QCT_cavity}, where the state of an atom is protected for an indefinite time.

 In this scheme, we consider a three-level atom with a two-fold degenerate ground state and an excited state trapped inside an optical cavity.
 The system qubit $(S)$ consists of the state space spanned by the low-energy states $\ket{\pm 1}$ of the atom, whereas the ancilla qubits ($A$ and $B$) consist of two single-photons.